Free or Cheap Activities in Wellington

 If you are a bit of a foodie, then Wellington is the place to be!
 What’s more, you can enjoy the cuisine of Wellington while being on a budget.
 Take a look at our Cheap Eats in Wellington.
 This should pump you back up after all those other activities in Wellington you tackled.

 There’s more to Wellington that the city centre!
 Why not go on a day trip to the Hutt Valley, Wairarapa or Kapiti?
-There’s so much to see in the surrounding areas that we have put numerous guides together such as 10 Reasons to Stop By in Wairarapa, 10 Must-Dos on the Kapiti Coast and Hutt Valley – Guide for Backpackers.
+There’s so much to see in the surrounding areas that we have put numerous guides together such as 10 Reasons to Stop By in Wairarapa, 10 Must-Dos on the Kapiti Coast and 11 Excellent Things to Do in the Hutt Valley.

 It’s the hipster go-to park on the Wellington Waterfront with plenty of grassy areas to relax on a warm day.
 There’s an amazing children’s playground if you’re travelling with kids.
 Plus, head down there on Tuesday nights to see the fire jugglers practising their mesmerising craft!